-The Shelby-Hoover Campus, located on approximately sixty acres, currently includes two buildings, with a third scheduled to open during the 2007/2008 academic year.
+The Shelby-Hoover Campus, located on approximately sixty acres, currently includes three buildings.

-The General Studies Building is a 64,000 square foot multipurpose building that opened in September 2000.
-In addition to classrooms and laboratories for Jefferson State's Physical Therapist Assistant and Nursing Programs, this building includes seventeen other classrooms, science laboratories, computer laboratories, Pioneer Bookstore II, and faculty and administrative offices.
-Student Support, Campus Police, and Business Services are also available in the building.
+The General Studies Building is a 64,000 square foot multi-purpose building that opened in September 2000.
+In addition to classrooms and laboratories for Jefferson State's Physical Therapist Assistant and Emergency Medical Services Programs, this building includes seventeen other classrooms, science laboratories, computer laboratories, and faculty and administrative offices.
+The Learning Success Center Campus Police are also available in the building.
 A large meeting room, which has a seating capacity of approximately 150, and a smaller seminar room may be utilized by the College or community groups.
 The Learning Resources Center is also available to students, staff, and the community.
 The Learning Resources Center houses the campus Library which has an online public access catalog listing the holdings of both campus libraries.
-Open student computer labs with Internet access, Alabama Virtual Library and Plato computer based tutorial support are housed in the Learning Resources Center.
-The Shelby-Hoover Campus Learning Resources Center also facilitates placement testing and viewing stations for telecourses and distance learning.
+An open student computer lab with Internet access, Alabama Virtual Library and Plato computer based tutorial support are housed in the Learning Resources Center.

-The Math-Science Building is a 20,000 square-foot, multipurpose classroom building that includes additional instructional space for mathematics, physical and social sciences, and other academic classes as well as for workforce development and continuing education classes.
+The Math-Science Building is a 20,000 square-foot, multi-purpose classroom building that includes additional instructional space for mathematics, physical and social sciences, and other academic classes as well as adult education classes.
 Additional offices are also included in this building.

-A third building, the Health Sciences Building, approximately 127,000 square feet, will open spring 2008.
-In addition to faculty and administrative offices and general education classrooms, this building includes specialized instructional space for the culinary arts, nursing, radiologic technology, computer science and fire science programs as well as biology labs and dedicated space for art and landscape classes.
-In addition, Pioneer Bookstore II and Business Services will relocate to this building.
+A third building, the Health Sciences Building, approximately 127,000 square feet, opened spring 2008.
+In addition to faculty and administrative offices and general education classrooms, this building includes specialized instructional space for the culinary arts, nursing, radiologic technology, computer science, workforce development, continuing education, and fire science programs as well as biology labs and dedicated space for art and landscape classes.
+In addition, Pioneer Bookstore II, Enrollment Services, and the cashier are located in this building.